montinode/Github-Store/README.md

 ## Find this repository useful? ❤️

-Support it by joining [stargazers](https://github.com/rainxchzed/Github-Store/stargazers) for this repository. ⭐
+Support it by joining the [stargazers](https://github.com/rainxchzed/Github-Store/stargazers). ⭐

-And [follow](https://github.com/rainxchzed/) me for my next creations! 🤩
+If you want to help even more, please spread the word — share the project on X, Reddit, or with your community so more people discover it.

-[Buy me a coffee](https://ko-fi.com/rainxchzed) if you love my work ☕
+And [follow me](https://github.com/rainxchzed/) to keep up with future updates and projects. 🤩

 ## Star History